Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Security/OAuth SSO Configuration.md

 - OAuth users must be manually promoted to admin role after first login
 - Provider discovery requires `/.well-known/openid-configuration` endpoint support
-- Auto-login feature requires the Server tier (or higher)
+- Auto-login feature requires the Team tier (or higher)

 ## See Also